Dan-Vizor/CodeClub_challenges/README.md

 # CodeClub challenges
-this repo is for the links to instructions for the CodeClub challenges as well as any additional files required
+this repo is for the links to instructions for the Hucclecote CodeClub challenges as well as any additional files required